thomas-cleary-uwa/cits3200-unipark-booking/docs/add_user.md

 ## Step 3.

+### Add user

+Fill in the details on the form and change the Role to "user".

+### Add admin

-Finally, fill in the details on the form and then click "Update User".
-The user will then appear on the All Users page.
+Fill in the details on the form and change the Role to "admin".

 ADD PICTURE OF THE FORM

+## Step 4.

+Finally, click "Update User" and the user or admin will be added to the system.